alaa-mekibes/Results-summary-component-frontend-mentor/README.md

 This project involves creating an interactive interface with the following requirements:

--**Responsive Design**: Ensure that the layout adapts seamlessly to different screen sizes, providing an optimal experience on any device (e.g., mobile, tablet, or desktop).
+- **Responsive Design**: Ensure that the layout adapts seamlessly to different screen sizes, providing an optimal experience on any device (e.g., mobile, tablet, or desktop).
--**Interactive Elements**: Implement hover and focus states for all interactive components (such as buttons, links, or inputs) to enhance usability and accessibility.
+- **Interactive Elements**: Implement hover and focus states for all interactive components (such as buttons, links, or inputs) to enhance usability and accessibility.
--**Bonus Task**: Dynamically load and display content on the page using local JSON data, adding flexibility and interactivity to the application.
+- **Bonus Task**: Dynamically load and display content on the page using local JSON data, adding flexibility and interactivity to the application.

 ### Screenshot